Consensys/quorum-acceptance-tests/networks/typical-besu/README.md

-A typical 4-node network which is used to run standard acceptance tests
+A typical 4-node network of Besu+Tessera+EthSigner which is used to run standard acceptance tests